Is Monaco worth visiting? The short answer is yes.

 Solo Travel in Monaco

-It’s classy, it’s chic and it’s full of millionaires yet this tiny country on the French Riviera is the most densely populated country in the world.
-It’s hard not to be a tourist here and underneath the glitz and glamour there isn’t much culture but it is definitely worth paying a visit to if you’re in France or Italy.
+It’s classy, it’s chic, and it’s full of millionaires, yet this tiny country on the French Riviera is the most densely populated country in the world.
+It’s hard not to be a tourist here, and underneath the glitz and glamour, there isn’t much culture, but it is definitely worth paying a visit to if you’re in France or Italy. * Read: Monaco on a Budget

-We know it’s touristy but you really can’t come to Monaco and not visit one of the casinos.
+We know it’s touristy, but there are many fun things to do in Monaco, and you really can’t come to Monaco and not visit one of the casinos.
 There’s not just the famous Monte Carlo casino either (which dates back to 1863), you can have a flutter at the Sun casino or the Cafe de Paris too.
 Don’t forget to check out the fancy cars parked outside.

-The Prince’s car collection is a must for car enthusiasts and there’s also Formula One cars if you’re a lady who likes the Grand Prix.
+The Prince’s car collection is a must for car enthusiasts, and there are also Formula One cars if you’re a lady who likes the Grand Prix.
 Boulevard Albert runs along the waterfront and is the starting point for the Grand Prix with the main race course in the streets of Monte Carlo and La Condamine.

 Visit the Exotic Garden of Monaco and sixty metres underground is an observatory cave where you can see stalagmites and stalactites formed over 1,000 years.